luontola/web-intro/templating.md

 next: /databases/
 ---

+In this chapter you will learn how to create a web server with Ruby, and how to use templates and a bit of programming to avoid repeating yourself.

+## Pictures page

 Last time we created a navigation menu with a link to the `pictures.html` page, but that page doesn't yet exist.
 Create a copy of `my-page.html`, name it `pictures.html`, and change its title and heading.
 Find about a dozen images which you like from [Public Domain Pictures](http://www.publicdomainpictures.net/) and add their thumbnails as images on your `pictures.html` using the [`<img>`][html-img] tag.

 ```html